pf-1990a/parsa-hugo/exampleSite/content/5-natural-skin-care-tips.md

-description = "If you are looking some natural skin care tips, you have landed on the right page." image = "/images/pexels-elly-fairytale-3893754.jpg" tags = ["Beauty", "Skin", "Tips"] title = "Care for and maintenance for better skin" type = "featured"
+description = "If you are looking some natural skin care tips, you have landed on the right page." image = "/images/pexels-elly-fairytale-3893754.jpg" tags = ["Beauty", "Skin", "Tips"] title = "Care and maintenance for better skin" type = "featured"

 +++